ReticentEclectic/checkbox-style-menu/README.md

 ## Features

-- **Quick Style Selection**: Long-press any checkbox to open a style menu
+- **Quick Style Selection**: Long-press a checkbox to open a style menu
 - **22 Checkbox Styles**: Supports all 22 checkbox styles of [Minimal](https://github.com/kepano/obsidian-minimal) and [Things](https://github.com/colineckert/obsidian-things)
 - **Customizable**: Choose which styles appear in your menu
 - **Theme Compatible**: Matches any theme or custom CSS